Local Offer Description

 - The class teacher and SENCo with support as required from outside professionals will plan the provision.

-- This will be recorded on a SEN Support Provision Map.
+- This will be recorded on an individual Provision Map.

 2.3: How will the school balance my child's need for support with developing their independence?